MirzaLeka/JavaScript-Land/Challenges/q&A.md

 * Async function
 * Arrow function
-* Immediately Invoked Function Expression (IIFE) __These can be either:__
+* Immediately Invoked Function Expression (IIFE)

+__These can be either:__
 * function statement (declaration)
 * function expression

-*Note*: Arrow function can only be declared as function expression.
+**Note**: Arrow function can only be declared as a function expression.

 **What is a Closure?**